guppyfish123/SOC_Lab/Installation/Elastic-Kibana.md

 <br><br>
 ## Conclusion
 Congratulations!
 With both Elasticsearch and Kibana successfully deployed, you're now ready to explore the power of your Elastic SOC Lab.
 Access Elasticsearch at https://*public-ip*:6900 and Kibana at https://*public-ip*:5601.
-> [!TIP]
-> Ensure that, at this point, you've adjusted your inbound traffic settings on your instance to allow access to Elasticsearch and Kibana ports.
-For guidance, refer to [this link](./aws).

-If you encounter any issues with the webpage not loading, delve into your `journalctl` logs to identify and troubleshoot the root cause of the error.